Updated: Jan 31, 2022

 Traditional flat ribbon busbars shade parts of the cell reducing its performance, but when multiple round wire busbars are used instead, they provide lower resistance and a shorter path for the electrons to travel along the fingers, resulting in higher performance.

-Most manufacturers have moved from the traditional 3 busbars to 5, 6 or 9 busbars.
+Most manufacturers have moved on from the traditional 3 busbars to 5, 6 or 9 busbars.
 LG, REC Solar, Trina Solar, and Canadian Solar have gone ahead of others and developed MBB systems using up to 12 or 16 very thin round wires rather than flat busbars.

 4. Cut Cells